VanshPanchal0308/Esp32_Grp_chat/README.md

 ---
 ## **AIM OF THE PROJECT :**

-- The aim of the project is to group chat (communication) between ESP's which is self healing and self repairing using MESH Protocol.
+- The aim of the project is to establish a communication between 3 ESP's ,which is self healing and self repairing using ESP-MESH Protocol.
 ---
 ## **About the Project :**
-- Aim of the project is to build a chat system between two ESP32   development boards.
+- Objective of the project is to build a chat system between 3 ESP32's development boards.

 - The chat system should be fast,secure and easy to use.